Polygon segmentations

 The encoding process transforms the original feature matrix \( F \) into a new matrix \( E \) with potentially different dimensions.

-The following is an expression of the feature matrix before and after the encode function.
+The following expresses the feature matrix before and after the encode function.

 \( n \) as the number of nodes